eldoy/mongocore/README.md

 ### Contribute
 Contributions and feedback are welcome!
 MIT Licensed.

-Issues will be fixed, this library is actively maintained by [Fugroup Ltd.](http://www.fugroup.net) We are the creators of [CrowdfundHQ.](https://crowdfundhq.com)
+Issues will be fixed, this library is actively maintained by [Fugroup Ltd.](http://www.fugroup.net) We are the creators of [CrowdfundHQ,](https://crowdfundhq.com) come check us out.

 Thanks!